rbw/aiosnow/devtools/README.md

 # Development tools

 Snow uses Poetry for working with the project.
-Guides for the trivial installation can be found at [python-poetry/poetry](https://github.com/python-poetry/poetry#installation).
+Guides for its installation procedure is described at [python-poetry/poetry](https://github.com/python-poetry/poetry#installation).

 With poetry installed, run `make` in the project root for a list of available commands.